Charlie Wilson (singer): Solo

+In 2024, Wilson competed in season eleven of The Masked Singer as "Ugly Sweater".
+He was eliminated on "Queen Night" alongside Kate Flannery as "Starfish" where he did an encore of the Gap Band song "You Dropped a Bomb on Me".

+In June 2025, country music singer Scotty McCreery and Wilson released their duet "Once Upon a Bottle of Wine" from McCreery's digital EP, Scooter & Friends (released July 18, 2025).

 Support for American Servicemen and Women

 In 2008, Wilson participated and performed on the ABC Television Special, America United: Supporting Our Troops, which was taped at Camp Pendleton, in California.

 Wilson has made it his personal mission to support American troops, especially in the Middle East.
 He and his band have traveled to Kuwait and Iraq four times (2009, 2010, and twice in 2011), taking his critically acclaimed, high energy show to dozens of bases throughout both countries and giving American military members a "little taste of home."
 Wilson's November 2011 trip was in response to a special request by the U.S. Armed Forces for Wilson to return to the Middle East and perform at five bases in Kuwait for the thousands of troops stationed there.

 Personal life

 In 1995, Wilson married Mahin Tat.
 They met in that same year, when she was his social worker during his time in a drug rehabilitation program.
-Since 1995, Wilson has been clean from his cocaine and alcohol addictions that led him into becoming homeless and to begin sleeping on the streets of Hollywood Boulevard from 1993 to 1995.
+Since 1995, Wilson has been clean from his cocaine and alcohol addictions that led him to becoming homeless and sleeping on the streets of Hollywood Boulevard from 1993 to 1995.

 In 2008, he was diagnosed with prostate cancer and treated successfully with implants.
 He has since worked with the Prostate Cancer Foundation, encouraging Black men to be tested for the disease.
 He has also spread awareness by providing vocals for Lupe Fiasco's single, titled "Mission", which focuses on cancer survivors.